grvwrk/pay-pipeline/README.md

 ﻿# pay-pipeline

-two problems, one system: grow a merchant's revenue, and make that merchant something an ai buyer can actually transact with.
+an agent system built on razorpay test-mode apis, built to do two things: grow a merchant's revenue, and make that merchant transactable by an ai buyer end to end.

-1. **revenue growth** — intent classification, product affinity matching, bundle discounts, campaign orchestration.
-2. **ai transactability** — machine-readable catalog schema, acp/ap2 endpoints, mcp tool integration.
-3. **the bar** — explainable, bounded, gated. hard spend cap (₹5,000/txn), inr only, quantity caps, human approval gate above ₹3,000, sha-256 hash-chained audit log.
+every money-moving action passes through a guardrail before it reaches razorpay — bounded by configurable limits, gated behind approval where required, and logged into a tamper-evident audit trail. nothing executes because a model decided to.

 ---